Genesis G70: 2020

-The 12.3-inch 3D gauge cluster became an option for the 2.0T model, as well as making it an option to export markets.
-In 2020, the 3D gauge cluster was made available to export markets and became an option for 2.0T - equipped G70s.
-A carbon fiber package was made optional in South Korea, which includes carbon fiber-appointed outside mirrors and interior trim.
+The 12.3-inch 3D gauge cluster, first introduced on South Korean 3.3T models in 2019, was extended as an option to 2.0T models.
+A carbon fiber package comprising carbon fiber-finished exterior mirrors and interior trim was offered in South Korea.

 Facelift

 On September 8, 2020, Genesis announced a facelift G70, which went on sale in South Korean market on October 20, 2020.
-The facelift incorporates new corporate design cues from the GV80 crossover SUV and second generation G80 sedan, including new front and rear bumpers, headlights, taillights, and a new grill design.
+The facelift incorporates new corporate design cues from the GV80 crossover SUV and second generation G80 sedan, including new front and rear bumpers, headlights, taillights, and a new grille design.
 Interior changes include an optional 10.25-inch (26cm) infotainment screen.
-Whereas the changes were generally well received in the North American market, the changes were polarizing in the Korean market.
+The 2020 facelift adopted Genesis's crest grille and two-line quad lamps, making the G70 the last sedan in the Genesis line-up at the time to adopt the family styling already used by the G90 and G80.
 Many evaluations were saying that the design of the previous model was better, and in particular, the taillights were criticized for looking forcibly inserted.

 The facelift G70 was released as a 2022 model in the United States, where the optional manual transmission was discontinued.
-On May 19, 2023, Genesis released a refreshed G70 in the South Korean market.
-A 2.5-liter turbo-charged Smart-Stream G2.5 T-GDI engine replaced the old 2.0-liter turbo-charged Theta II T-GDI engine.
-Additional changes include a new touch screen climate control, rear view mirror and various trim updates.
+On May 19, 2023, Genesis released an updated G70 and G70 Shooting Brake in the South Korean market.
+The 2.0-liter turbocharged Theta II engine was replaced by a 2.5-liter turbocharged Smartstream engine, while Brembo brakes became standard.
+Additional changes included a touchscreen climate-control panel, a frameless rear-view mirror and various trim updates.

+In January 2026, Genesis launched the 2026 G70 and G70 Shooting Brake in South Korea, making features including a head-up display, driver's seat memory system and power-adjustable steering wheel standard.
+The company also introduced the G70 Graphite Edition, based on the 3.3-liter turbocharged gasoline model and featuring model-specific performance and design changes.
+Separately, a Prestige Graphite trim was introduced for the North American market for the 2026 model year, also using the 3.3-liter twin-turbocharged V6 but with market-specific equipment.